 NASA's most powerful rocket poised for launch on historic Artemis 1 moon mission

-Watch the CBS Reports documentary "Artemis: America's New Moonshot" in the video player above, or stream it on the CBS News app Sunday, Aug.
-28 at 8 p.m., 11 p.m. & 2 a.m.
-ET.
+Watch the CBS Reports documentary "Artemis: America's New Moonshot" in the video player above.

-Running years behind schedule and billions over budget, the first Space Launch System — SLS — rocket is finally ready for blastoff from pad 39B at the Kennedy Space Center at 8:33 a.m.
-EDT Monday, the opening of a two-hour window.
-Forecasters are predicting a 70% chance of good weather.
+Running years behind schedule and billions over budget, the first Space Launch System — SLS — rocket was initially scheduled for blastoff from pad 39B at the Kennedy Space Center at 8:33 a.m.
+EDT Monday.
+But issues arose during the fueling process that prompted NASA to scrub plans for the day.

-Backup launch opportunities are available September 2 and 5 based on the planned trajectory and the ever-changing positions of the Earth and moon.
+NASA is now targeting a launch opportunity on Saturday, with another backup date available Sept.
+5 based on the planned trajectory and the ever-changing positions of the Earth and moon.
 After that, the flight likely would slip into October.

-Cobbled together from left-over space shuttle components, a new core stage and a modified upper stage borrowed from another rocket, the SLS rocket stands 322 feet tall and will weigh 5.75 million pounds after 750,000 gallons of supercold liquid oxygen and hydrogen rocket fuel are pumped aboard early Monday.
+Cobbled together from left-over space shuttle components, a new core stage and a modified upper stage borrowed from another rocket, the SLS rocket stands 322 feet tall and will weigh 5.75 million pounds after 750,000 gallons of supercold liquid oxygen and hydrogen rocket fuel are pumped aboard.
 (More details in NASA's SLS Reference Guide.)

 At liftoff, the SLS will generate a ground-shaking 8.8 million pounds of thrust from four shuttle-era hydrogen-fueled engines and twin solid rocket boosters packed with 25% more propellant than their shuttle predecessors, providing a breathtaking spectacle for thousands of spaceport workers, area residents and tourists.